-- You must pay an annual fee and a percentage of covered services (called cost shares).
-The amount you pay depends on your status.
-You can find a table of rates here.7 - Benefits - You can schedule an appointment for your healthcare needs with any Tricare authorized provider: - If the provider is in network, you are using the Standard option. - If the provider is out of network, you are using the Extra option. - You can find a Tricare authorized provider in any of the three Tricare regions here.8 Georgia is in the South Region. - Referrals aren't required, but you may need prior authorization before getting certain services. - Enrollment - You are automatically enrolled in TSE if you are registered in the Defense Enrollment Eligibility Reporting System (DEERS). - You may want to keep TSE if you live in an area where you cannot get Tricare Prime or are partially covered by other insurance (e.g., from a civilian employer).
+- You can schedule an appointment for your healthcare needs with any Tricare authorized provider: - If the provider is in network, you are using the Standard option. - If the provider is out of network, you are using the Extra option. - You can find a Tricare authorized provider in any of the three Tricare regions here.
+8 Georgia is in the South Region. - Referrals aren't required, but you may need prior authorization before getting certain services.